LTO Angeles City (Pampanga) Office Location and Contact Information

 • Process Application for New Driver’s License (DL) via the Automated Driver’s License Examination System (ADLES) Facility

-How to Contact LTO San Jose del Monte City
+How to Contact LTO Angeles City

-Reaching out to LTO San Jose del Monte City to check if the service you need is available can be done by reaching out to the specific LTO San Jose del Monte offices directly or through the Central Luzon (Region 3) regional office.
-It can be done either by making a phone call, by sending an email, or by sending a message to their official social media accounts.
+Reaching out to the LTO Angeles City Offices in Pampanga is the same as reaching out to any of the other LTO offices in the country.
+It can be done directly through the specific LTO Angeles offices or via the LTO Central Luzon (Region 3) regional office.
+You can either make a call, send an email, or send a direct message (DM) their official social media accounts.

 Land Transportation Office Region 3 – Office of the Regional Director